 Random TSA PreCheck assignments are still a thing

 The Transportation Security Authority continues to grant random stamps to some passengers who have been deemed to be low-risk travelers.
 Like two teenagers.

 However, many official TSA PreCheck passengers have expressed great dismay with the practice of providing random travelers with free access to this line.

-Some frustrated travelers who qualify for this perk are choosing not to use that line at all.
-Our publisher, Christopher Elliott, has recently written about passengers finding the TSA PreCheck lines as long as, or even longer than, the regular security lines.
+Our publisher, Christopher Elliott, has written about passengers finding the TSA PreCheck lines as long as, or even longer than, the regular security lines.
+And some frustrated travelers who qualify for this perk are choosing not to use that line at all.

 So something is a bit broken in the current TSA PreCheck program.
 The agency may be issuing too many random PreCheck stamps or the resources for this program have not kept pace with the number of travelers officially approved.

-What can a family do when one member gets a random stamp?
+What to do if a family member gets a random stamp?

 Families who discover one or more members have been granted a random TSA PreCheck stamp will need to decide if they wish to separate during the security process.
 One random stamp does not grant the designation to the rest of the group.

 The Transportation Security Administration clarifies on its website:

 I am traveling with my family; can they also use the TSA Pre✓® lane?